joshfire/hookmachine/README.md

 > [Maldòn by Zouk Machine](http://www.youtube.com/watch?v=BPdrGOFXzGA)

-# Git Hook Machine
+# Hook Machine

-The Hook Machine runs shell scripts in a given Git repository in response to `git push` events sent to GitHub and/or changes in some external condition checked once in a while.
-The Hook Machine is typically aimed at automating the deployment of a Git repository to some final server but may also be used to run scripts that do **not** deploy anything (test runners, email sending, whatever).
+The Hook Machine runs shell scripts in given Git repositories in response to `git push` events sent to GitHub and/or changes in some external condition checked once in a while.

+The Hook Machine is typically aimed at automating the deployment of one or more Git repositories to some final server but may also be used to run scripts that do **not** deploy anything (test runners, email sending, whatever).

 The Hook Machine is useful if:

-1. you have a **Git repository** available on GitHub, be it public or private.
-Other Git hosting services might work as well, just not tested at this point;
+1. you have a **Git repository** available on GitHub, be them public or private.
+Other Git hosting services might work as well, they are just untested at this point;
 2. your Git repository contains **shell scripts** that automate the deployment to some final server, or some other task that you would like to run on the code of the repo;
 3. you would like to deploy the repository **whenever someone issues a `git push` command on some branch**;
 4. you would like to deploy the repository **whenever some external condition changes**, for instance because the repo fetches some of its contents from the cloud and needs to be updated when that content changes.

 If all points hold, you may want to install the Hook Machine on some server of your own!
 If you do not need periodic checks (point 4. above), that may not be worth the hassle.
-Check the concrete example section near the end of this text for a practical scenario.
+Check the [concrete example](#a-concrete-example) section near the end of this text for a typical usage scenario.

-The Hook Machine is a Node.js application that includes:
+The Hook Machine is a [Node.js](http://nodejs.org/) application that includes:

 - a **Web server** that listens to `git push` events received from GitHub through [Post-receive hooks](https://help.github.com/articles/post-receive-hooks) and runs a shell script in some Git repository accordingly;
 - a **periodic loop** that runs shell scripts in Git repositories to detect changes in some condition and reacts based on the result;